phillt3/ClubUp/ClubUp/Documentation/TechDebt.md

 ## In the detail page, when editing distance, it would be prefereable that upon the edit of one unit distance the other is automatically updated

+## Outsource All Phrases to its own class?